mmxvll/documented-progress/weekly-reports/08-week-2025-01-28/report.md

 Feb 3:
 - write a learning schedule

-A new studying schedule is written in accordance with core techniques of effective studying described in [make it stick](https://g.co/kgs/TcwSmEZ)
+A new studying schedule is written in accordance with core techniques of effective studying described in [make it stick](https://g.co/kgs/TcwSmEZ).

+I'm incorporating elaboration and retrieval practice, spacing, interleaving, and variability.